FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as FreeTAKServer is in continuous development.

 ### Donate Back
 the FTS team is working  daily on the development of a open and free solution.
-We plan to do more that simply replicate the functionalities of the legacy TAK server, our road map [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is plannedincludes lot of cool ideas.
+We plan to do more that simply replicate the functionalities of the legacy TAK server, our road map [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned, includes lot of cool ideas.

 We are doing it for free because we believe that donating personal time to a cause it's an endeavour that is worthy per-se, however, part-time, we are also spending our own money to: